NathanR-85/Finder-to-AWS-S3/README.md

 aws configure
 ```

 This command will prompt you to enter your AWS Access Key ID, Secret Access Key, Default region name (like us-east-1, ap-south-1), and Default output format (like json).
+This is essentially an AWS API Key and you can Google how to get this.

 Please note that the Access Key ID and Secret Access Key are sensitive information and should be kept secure 🔐.
-Also, be careful with the permissions of the AWS account associated with these keys.
 For uploading to S3, the account will need the necessary S3 permissions.

 ## 📄 Usage